 It will only take a short visit to our office to have a palatal expander added to your child’s mouth.
 Since they have never had anything attached to their teeth before, there will be some mild discomfort for the first few days.
 Some pressure on the teeth, nose, and roof of the mouth may also be present while the palatal expander is attached, but this discomfort should go away within a few minutes.

 Adding the palatal expander causes the mouth to produce more saliva than normal.
 This will cause your child to slurp saliva and talk differently for a few days.
 Once the mouth gets used to the palatal expander, the excessive saliva production will end.
 Chewing may also be difficult for a few days, so you may want to make sure your child only eats soft foods.
 Palatal expanders are not harmed by hard foods like braces, but you will still want to keep sticky foods away from your child.

 You will be able to notice the palatal expander changing the appearance of your child’s teeth as time progresses.
 The best way to see that the palatal expander is working is by noticing a small gap between their two front teeth.
 This gap is the result of dental arch expanding.
 The gap between the teeth will close once the palatal expander is removed.

 Palatal expanders are usually worn for three to six months.
 While the teeth can be corrected in less time, over-expanding your child’s palate is necessary to get the best results.
 This over-expansion is done because there will be some relapsing once the palatal expander is removed.
 Your child should have a perfect smile once their palate slightly shrinks.

-Adding a palatal expander to your child’s mouth may seem scary for some parents, but there is absolutely nothing to worry.
+Adding a palatal expander to your child’s mouth may seem scary for some parents, but there is absolutely nothing to worry about.
+Palatal expanders side effects?
 Once they get acclimated to the dental appliance, there will be no side effects.
 You will be thrilled you got a palatal expander when your child has a beautiful smile in only a few months.